Prior-free cosmological parameter estimation of Cosmicflows-4: Introduction

 For observational reasons, the vast majority of distance measurements are provided in distance moduli $\mu \propto \log(d)$.
-Issues arise when errors on $\mu$ (usually assumed to be normally distributed) are directly placed on the distance, since these then transform into log-normal distance errors, leading to biases \citep{Straus1995}.
-This ``breathing mode'' motivated the development of various distance estimators \citep[\eg{}][]{Watkins2015,Sorce2016,Hoffman2021, Watkins2023, Sorce2024}, which need to be applied to such data prior to any analysis, such as the moments of the velocity field explored in this paper.
-While carefully derived, these methods remain very ad-hoc and result in the designing of heterogeneous analysis pipelines.
+Issues arise when errors on $\mu$ (assumed to be normally distributed) are directly placed on the distance, since these then transform into log-normal distance errors, leading to biases \citep{Straus1995}.
+This breathing mode motivated the development of various distance estimators \citep[\eg{}][]{Watkins2015,Sorce2016,Hoffman2021, Watkins2023, Sorce2024}, which need to be applied to these data prior to any analysis, such as the moments of the velocity field we explore here.
+While carefully derived, these methods remain very spontaneous and result in the designing of heterogeneous analysis pipelines.

-Methods designed to reconstruct bulk flow from corrected velocity data can be separated into three families.
-First, the maximum likelihood method proposed by \citet{Kaiser1988} and applied to various datasets by \eg{} \citet{Ma2011,Ma2014,Qin2018,Qin2021,Howlett2022,Whitford2023}.
-Second, the minimum-variance method developed by \citet{Watkins2009} later applied by \eg{} \citet{Feldman2010,Watkins2015,Watkins2023,Scrimgeour2016,Peery2018,Whitford2023}.
-Third, the application of the Wiener Filter / Constrained realization framework \citep{Hoffman1992,Zaroubi1995} that have been notably applied to successive releases of the Cosmicflows catalogs \citep[CF2, CF3, CF4 \resp{}][]{Tully2012,Tully2016,Tully2023} published in (respectively) \cite{Hoffman2015, Hoffman2021, Hoffman2024}.
-The ability to reconstruct the full three-dimensional velocity field of this last approach, assuming \LCDM prior as well as a matter power spectrum, is among its strengths.
-Since it enforces a theoretical \LCDM{} velocity-velocity correlation, this approach cannot truly probe the \LCDM model, especially in regions beyond a few dozen Mpc, where the noise dominates the signal and data are scarce.
+Methods designed to reconstruct the bulk flow from corrected velocity data (i.e., data from which this log-normal bias was removed) can be separated into three families.
+First, the maximum likelihood method proposed by \citet{Kaiser1988} and applied to various datasets by, for example, \citet{Ma2011}, \citet{Ma2014}, \citet{Qin2018}, \citet{Qin2021}, \citet{Howlett2022}, and \citet{Whitford2023}.
+Second, the minimum-variance method developed by \citet{Watkins2009}, later applied by, for example, \citet{Feldman2010}, \citet{Watkins2015}, \citet{Watkins2023}, \citet{Scrimgeour2016}, \citet{Peery2018}, and \citet{Whitford2023}.
+Third, the Wiener filter framework, augmented by constrained realizations to sample uncertainties \citep{Hoffman1992,Zaroubi1995}, which has been applied in successive releases of the Cosmicflows catalogs (CF2, CF3, CF4) \citep{Tully2012,Tully2016,Tully2023} and associated analyses \citep{Hoffman2015,Hoffman2021,Hoffman2024}.
+The ability to reconstruct the full 3D velocity field of this last approach, assuming a \LCDM{} prior and the CMB-derived matter power spectrum, is among its strengths.
+Since it enforces a theoretical \LCDM{} velocity-velocity correlation, this approach cannot truly probe the \LCDM{} model, especially in regions beyond a few dozen megaparsec, where the noise dominates the signal and data are scarce.